 The women filled in a questionnaire about their lifestyle and habits over the past year, including what they ate and drank.

 This study brings up some interesting facts.
 Eating more fruits and greens is vital to helping women with endometriosis, but I think an important element may have been missing in this study…what about the hormones found in the conventional meats most of the population eats?
 While eating large sums of red meat may impact endometriosis negatively, small amounts of organic red meat may have been misunderstood.
-In this study they do not take into factor that the meat these women were eating may have been laced with estrogenic hormones.
+In this study, they do not take into account that the meat these women were eating may have been laced with estrogenic hormones.
 Conventional cattle are raised using a lot of estrogen hormones to make them bigger and produce more milk.
-Women eating hormone laced meats would of course have more issues with endometriosis, as excess estrogen is a big culprit.
+Women eating hormone-laced meats would of course have more issues with endometriosis, as excess estrogen is a big culprit.

 There are many health benefits to eating grass fed, organic meats in moderation.
 They supply:

 -Omega 6:3 ratio comparable to fish w/o the mercury

 -NO Animal by-products means immunity to issues from animal by-product feeding, such as BSE